 How to Get Rid of Enlarged Pores

 Pores are holes in your skin around the hair follicles.
-They produce an oil called sebum, which helps keep your skin moisturized and healthy.
-You can’t change the size of your pores, but with the proper skin care routine, you may be able to help large pores look smaller.
+They produce the sebum which helps keep your skin moisturized and healthy.
+You can’t change your pore size, but with the proper skin care routine, you may be able to help enlarged pores look smaller.

 - Wash your skin daily.
-Your routine should incorporate a cleanser.
-Cleansers keep pores clean so that dirt and oil don’t clog them up and make them appear larger.1
+Your routine should incorporate a gentle cleanser.
+Cleansers keep the skin clean so that dirt, debris, and oil don’t clog pores and make them appear larger.2

-- Vitamin A, often listen on skincare products as retinoids, may help large pores appear smaller.2
+Vitamin A, often listed on skincare products as retinoids, may be helpful as a pore minimizer.3

-- Clay masks can soothe, clean, and generally help your skin appear more healthy.
-Enlarged pores may be less noticeable on healthier skin.3
+- Clay masks can soothe, clean dirt and debris, and generally help skin cells to appear healthy.
+Enlarged pores may be less noticeable on healthier skin.4

-- Explore face-peel products with AHAs and BHAs for a more intensive regimen that could help pores appear smaller.4,5
+- Explore face-peel products with AHAs and BHAs for a more intensive regimen that can unclog pores and act as a pore minimizer for a more intensive regimen that could help pores appear smaller.5,6

 AHAs vs. BHAs